How Far Should I Hit My Clubs? Golf Club Distances for Men and Women

 An easy (and fun!) way to use this is to get some golf tech that can help you out.
 You can do this with several golf GPS watches and golf GPS handhelds.
 Or, you can opt to use sensors on your clubs.
 The Garmin Approach CT club tracking sensors are a great option or check out the Arccos Caddie Smart Sensors—a smart caddie and analytics system for helping you learn which clubs to use in which situation.

-Watch our favorite golf review guy, Gabe at Let’s Play Thru, use the Arccos Caddie on the course!
+Watch our favorite golf review guy, Sean at Breaking Eighty, break down why the Arccos Caddie is so great to use.

 Some of the best golf GPS devices include any Shot Scope device that comes with tracking tags and any Garmin Approach golf watch.